lightstep/opentelemetry-examples/collector/haproxy/README.md

 ## Prerequisites

-You must have a Lightstep Observability [access token][ls-docs-access-token] for the project to report metrics to.
+You must have a Cloud Observability Observability [access token][ls-docs-access-token] for the project to report metrics to.

 ## Running the Example